Renters’ Rights Act Landlord Guide: Complete 2026 Reference

 Read more →

-TL;DR London property management landlords face decisions across seven operational areas: tenant referencing, right to rent checks, HMO licensing, mid-term inspections, rent collection, maintenance coordination, and end-of-tenancy management.
-Self-management, let-only,…
+TL;DR London property management covers seven operational areas for any London letting: tenant referencing, right to rent checks, HMO licensing, mid-term inspections, rent collection, maintenance coordination, and end-of-tenancy management.
+Self-management,…

 Read more →

-TL;DR Tenancy deposit protection London landlords must arrange covers every deposit taken on every assured tenancy, there is no minimum threshold, no exemption for short tenancies, and no exemption for…
+TL;DR Tenancy deposit rules apply to every deposit taken on every assured tenancy: there is no minimum threshold, no exemption for short tenancies, and no exemption for trusted tenants.
+Three…

 Read more →